-In the dual-degree engineering program, students earn both a B.A. from Bethel University and an engineering degree from an accredited school of engineering.
+The Dual-Degree Engineering Program is designed to allow Bethel students to complete a major in engineering beyond the four fields that Bethel offers.
+Common examples are Civil, Aeronautical, Chemical, and Biomedical Engineering.
+Students earn both a B.A. from Bethel University and an engineering degree from another school of engineering.
 This combination of degrees has proven to be powerfully attractive to prospective employers who seek well-trained engineers with the communication and leadership skills inherent in a B.A. degree.
 Students benefit from small introductory class sizes and the Christian emphasis at Bethel while obtaining their engineering degree from any widely respected and recognized school of engineering that offers the engineering field of their choice.

 Arrangements to complete the Dual-degree Engineering Program can be made with almost any school of engineering on an individual basis, enabling students to go to the school of their choice.
-A strong working relationship has existed for decades between Bethel University and the University of Minnesota (College of Science and Engineering) in Minneapolis, making it a popular choice for our students.
 Graduation requirements can normally be met in five years or less of full-time study.
 The program is typically arranged as three years at Bethel University and two years at the cooperating university, although students may elect to spend more time at either or both institutions.